quanc/Docs/aspnet/security/authorization/claims.rst

       }
   }

-If you have a controller that is protected by the authorize attribute, but want to allow anonymous access to particular actions you apply the ``AllowAnonymous`` attribute;
+If you have a controller that is protected by the ``Authorize`` attribute, but want to allow anonymous access to particular actions you apply the ``AllowAnonymous`` attribute;

 .. code-block:: c#